8. Processing multidimensional data#

 Important

-Generally, for two matrices, their column/row numbers must match or be equal to 1.
+Generally, for two matrices, their column/row counts must match or be equal to 1.
 Also, if one operand is a one-dimensional array, it will be promoted to a row vector.

 If one operand is a scalar, then it is going to be propagated over all matrix elements.
 For example: